-Newegg provides indemnification for its directors, and the directors or managers of each subsidiary thereof (each an "Indemnitee") against, any losses, liabilities and reasonable expenses (including reasonable attorneys' fees) (each, a "Loss"), arising from proceedings in which such Indemnitee may be involved, as a party or otherwise, by reason of he or she being a director of Newegg, or director or manager of any subsidiary thereof, or by reason of his or her involvement in the management of the affairs of Newegg or its subsidiaries, whether or not he or she continues to be such at the time any such Loss is paid or incurred.
-Notwithstanding the foregoing, an Indemnitee shall not be held harmless or indemnified for any Losses arising out of the fraud, intentional misconduct, or knowing or reckless breach of Indemnitee's obligations under the Newegg Stockholders Agreement, or bad faith of such Indemnitee.
-Without limiting the foregoing, an Indemnitee shall be entitled to indemnification by Newegg against reasonable expenses (as incurred), including attorneys' fees, incurred by the Indemnitee in connection with the defense of any action to which the Indemnitee may be made a party (without regard to the success of such defense), to the fullest extent permitted under the provisions of applicable law.
+Newegg provides indemnification for its directors, and the directors BVI law does not limit the extent to which a company's or managers of each subsidiary thereof (each an "Indemnitee") memorandum and articles of association may provide for against, any losses, liabilities and reasonable expenses (including indemnification of officers and directors, except to the extent any reasonable attorneys' fees) (each, a "Loss"), arising from such provision may be held by BVI courts to be contrary to public proceedings in which such Indemnitee may be involved, as a party policy, such as to provide indemnification against civil fraud or or otherwise, by reason of he or she being a director of Newegg, or the consequences of committing a crime.
+Our Fifth Amended And director or manager of any subsidiary thereof, or by reason of his or Restated Memorandum And Articles Of Association permit her involvement in the management of the affairs of Newegg or its indemnification of officers and directors against all actions, subsidiaries, whether or not he or she continues to be such at the proceedings, costs, charges, expenses, losses, damages or time any such Loss is paid or incurred.
+Notwithstanding the liabilities incurred in connection with the execution of their foregoing, an Indemnitee shall not be held harmless or indemnified duties, powers, authorities or discretions as a director or officer of for any Losses arising out of the fraud, intentional misconduct, or the Company, unless such losses or damages arise through the knowing or reckless breach of Indemnitee's obligations under the willful neglect or default of such directors or officers.
+Newegg Stockholders Agreement, or bad faith of such Indemnitee.
+Without limiting the foregoing, an Indemnitee shall be entitled to Our Fifth Amended And Restated Memorandum And Articles Of indemnification by Newegg against reasonable expenses (as Association provide that we shall purchase and maintain incurred), including attorneys' fees, incurred by the Indemnitee in insurance in relation to any person who is or was a director, connection with the defense of any action to which the Indemnitee officer or liquidator of the Company or any of its subsidiaries, or may be made a party (without regard to the success of such who at the request of the Company is or was serving as a director, defense), to the fullest extent permitted under the provisions of officer or liquidator of, or in any other capacity is or was acting applicable law.